 By building a brand you will look more professional and more people will remember you.
 To build a brand that people will remember; make sure the business name either stands out or is short.
-Abbreviations such as KTPL valeting may be too hard to remember or read when you zoom past in your van at 30Mph.
+Abbreviations such as KTPL valeting may be too hard to remember or read when you speed past in your van.

 Up sell Services